Georgetown University: 20th century

-In 1901, the School of Medicine added a dental school in 1901 and the undergraduate School of Nursing in 1903.
+The School of Medicine added a dental school in 1901, and the undergraduate School of Nursing was established 1903.
 Georgetown Preparatory School relocated from campus in 1919 and fully separated from the university in 1927.

 The School of Foreign Service (SFS) was founded in 1919 by Edmund A. Walsh to prepare students for leadership in diplomacy and foreign commerce.
 The School of Dentistry became independent of the School of Medicine in 1956.
 The School of Business Administration was separated from the SFS in 1957 and was renamed the McDonough School of Business (MSB) in 1998 in honor of SFS alumnus Robert E. McDonough.

 Georgetown also aimed to expand its resources and student body.
 The School of Nursing has admitted female students since its founding, and most of the university classes were made available to women on a limited basis by 1952.
 With the College of Arts and Sciences welcoming its first female students in the 1969–1970 academic year, Georgetown became fully coeducational.

 In 1962, the Center for Strategic and International Studies (CSIS) was founded at Georgetown University as a think tank to conduct policy studies and strategic analyses of political, economic and security issues throughout the world.
 When Henry Kissinger retired from his position as U.S. Secretary of State in 1977, he taught at Georgetown SFS, making CSIS the base for his Washington operations.
 In 1986, the university's board of directors voted to sever all ties with CSIS due to differences in academic direction and competing fund-raising efforts.